Myanmar civil war (2021–present): Declared and broken ceasefires

 After the earthquake, the NUG announced a two week unilateral pause in offensive actions to coordinate humanitarian efforts with the UN and non-governmental groups and provide access to resistance held areas.

-The air base in Monywa continued operations against resistance-held Chaung-U Township, deploying a paradrop attack at 19:00 MMT on the day of the earthquake.
+The air base in Monywa continued operations against resistance-held Chaung-U Township, deploying a paradrop attack hours after the earthquake.
 The following day, the junta resumed aerial bombardment on territories held by resistance forces in Karen, northern Shan, Bago and Sagaing regions.
 The People's Defence Force, a rebel force, said they would observe a partial ceasefire for two weeks beginning on 30 March.
 Despite this, the junta conducted a bombing campaign in Pauk Township, Sagaing Region.
 An airstrike in Singu Township, Mandalay, on 31 March injured several residents and burnt down their homes.

 On 1 April 2025, the Three Brotherhood Alliance announced a one-month unilateral humanitarian pause, refraining from offensive operations in conflict areas to facilitate post-earthquake rescue efforts.
 But junta leader Min Aung Hlaing announced on Myawaddy TV that he would continue military operations against rebels.
 The next day, the military fired warning shots at a Chinese Red Cross aid convoy.
 Later that day, Min Aung Hlaing announced that he would implement a 20-day ceasefire until 22 April.
 The KIA announced that it would similarly cease offensive operations later that day.
 The next day, the junta conducted an aerial bombing campaign in Indaw, Sagaing Region and continued firing artillery in Bhamo, Kachin State.

-By 7 April, the ABSDF and PDF joint forces had captured Indaw completely.
+By 7 April, joint ABSDF and PDF forces had captured Indaw completely.

 On 1 May, The Three Brotherhood Alliance again announced a ceasefire, extending it to 31 May for the extended support of post-earthquake recovery.
 Despite ceasefires, fighting in Nawnghkio Township continued, with the TNLA losing eight outposts to the junta.
 The junta also continued bombings to push a counteroffensive to retake Madaya Township in Mandalay Region.

 On 12 May, the junta launched airstrikes on a village school in Depayin, killing around 50, mostly children, despite the declared ceasefire.

-Junta Counteroffensives in Mandalay and Shan
+Junta counteroffensives in Mandalay and Shan

 In July, the junta successfully pushed back against the TNLA and allied PDF forces, recapturing Nawnghkio in northeast Shan State on 15 July.
 A junta flotilla aided troops to land in Thabeikkyin in northern Mandalay Region, capturing the town on 23 July.
 As part of this amphibious operation, the junta also ramped up airstrikes in southern Sagain to protect the flotilla.
-However, the flotilla was ambushed further upstream after Thabeikkyin north of Shwegu by PDF forces, preventing it from aiding in the continuing Battle of Bhamo.As of November 2025, the battle is still ongoing.
+However, the flotilla was ambushed further upstream after Thabeikkyin north of Shwegu by PDF forces, preventing it from aiding in the continuing Battle of Bhamo.
+As of November 2025, the battle is still ongoing.
+As of 30th November, Tatmadaw has begun an counter-offensive to retake all of the city.